Antimatter Building Programme

 - Convergence Deceleration

-- New CRITICAL findings per expert decreased from 0.6 (R1) to 0.3 (R5), suggesting convergence.
+- New CRITICAL findings per specialist decreased from 0.6 (R1) to 0.3 (R5), suggesting convergence.
 However, the absolute rate remained non-zero, consistent with the theoretical prediction that complex systems have an infinite tail of discoverable failure modes.

 Access the Full Study